binocarlos/folder-ui/README.md

 A container that displays a toolbar and biro form for an item.

- * loadChildren(item, done) - load the children for an item
+ * loadChildrenDB(item, done) - load the children for an item
- * saveItem(item, done) - save the data for an item
+ * saveItemDB(item, done) - save the data for an item
- * addItem(parent, item, done) - add an item to a parent
+ * addItemDB(parent, item, done) - add an item to a parent
  * getSchema(item) - get the form schema for an item
  * reducername - where to look in the state